Green-Eyed Monster (Veronica Mars): Synopsis

 Veronica calls the hospital to see whether or not Meg Manning (Alona Tal) has been moved from the ICU.
 Afterward, a woman, Julie, comes to Mars Investigations and says that she needs Keith (Enrico Colantoni) to investigate whether or not her boyfriend, Collin, is cheating.
 As she is leaving, Keith comes in and tells Veronica that he can't take on another case due to his Sheriff's run.
 He requests Veronica call Julie and cancel.
 However, Veronica only pretends to call Julie, deciding to take it on herself as she needs money for college.
 Veronica meets with Julie, who explains why she thinks Collin is cheating.
 Jackie invites Wallace to help her with trigonometry.
 The police officer from the previous episode, Nathan Woods, pulls up to Alicia's house.
 Alicia tells Keith about her problem with Nathan, and he agrees to help.
 Wallace and Jackie (Tessa Thompson) are being very flirtatious in school.
 Nathan tries to break into Alicia's house until Keith shows up.
 Keith thinks that he is a criminal named Carl Morgan, although he's not.
 Veronica attempts to visit Meg in the hospital and finds Duncan (Teddy Dunn) waiting there.
 Meg's parents angrily tell both of them to leave.
 Collin goes into a woman's house, and Veronica takes pictures and sends them to Julie.
 After investigating further, Veronica finds out that Collin is actually just seeing a rabbi and tackles Julie before she can barge into the house.

 Julie requests more surveillance on Collin, and Veronica agrees for an extra $1,000.
 Keith goes to Sheriff Lamb and tells him about "Carl Morgan."
-While talking to Weevil, Veronica realizes an earring the Sherrif's Office gathered as evidence in the death of David "Curly" Moran belongs to him.
+While talking to Weevil, Veronica realizes an earring the Sheriff's Office gathered as evidence in the death of David "Curly" Moran belongs to him.
 When Veronica questions how the earring was collected as evidence, Weevil tells her he received an anonymous call saying that Curly was behind the bus crash.
 Veronica calls Wallace (Percy Daggs III) for help with Julie's case, and he leaves Jackie by herself, leading Jackie to feel jealous.
 Veronica, disguised as a sorority girl, investigates Collin by going to his house, pretending to have a flat tire, and attempting to seduce him while Wallace films.
 Veronica tells Wallace about the guy she saw with Jackie the other night, and he shrugs it off.
 Veronica, pretending to need a computer, goes into Collin's house.
 Veronica tries to seduce him once again, but he denies her advances.
 On the computer, Veronica copies all of Collin's files onto a hard drive, and Collin tells her that this is not his house—he is house-sitting for Nicolas Cage.
 Veronica sends Wallace to distract Collin while the files download.
 Veronica and Duncan share a romantic dinner, but it is ruined when Veronica brings up Meg.
 Later, Veronica looks at Collin's files and finds out that he has been researching Julie's wealthy family.